acrolinx/clj-queue-by/README.md

 You can store this in an atom or as a local variable that you pass around.
 In this example, we stick to the default queue size of 128.

-When you try to push more items than the limit, an exception will be thrown
+When you try to push more items than the limit, an exception is thrown.

 Add an item to the queue by calling it with an argument:

     (the-queue {:name "alice" :a 1})

-This works, because the queue implements the `IFn` interface used to call functions in Clojure.
+This works, because the queue implements the `IFn` interface which is used when calling functions in Clojure.

 How many items are in the queue?